treeverse/lakeFS/docs/integrations/databricks.md

 The data is now created in lakeFS as new changes in your branch.
 You can now commit these changes, or revert them.

 ## Case Study: SimilarWeb
-See how SimilarWeb integrated [lakeFS with DataBricks](https://similarweb.engineering/data-versioning-for-customer-reports-using-databricks-and-lakefs/).
+See how SimilarWeb integrated [lakeFS with DataBricks](https://similarweb.engineering/data-versioning-for-customer-reports-using-databricks-and-lakefs/){: .button-clickable}.